igorvgp/DS_rossmann_stores/README.md

 <p align="justify"> <b> The XGBoost model was chosen for Hyperparameter Tuning.
 Even if Random Forest has the best performance if we look into the metrics, XGBoost would still be better to use, because it's much faster to train and tune </b>. </p>

-After tuning XGBoost's hyperparameters using Random Search the model performance has improved: </p>
+<p>After tuning XGBoost's hyperparameters using Random Search the model performance has improved: </p>

 <div align="center">